Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: Association Probabilities for Mode Selection

-According to the flexible V2X link selection scheme prosed in section \ref{sec:Sysmodel}, the vehicle selects the V2V link if $B{r_v^{-\alpha{_v}}} \geq r_{b}^{-\alpha{_b}} $, otherwise the vehicle selects the V2B link, where $r_v$ is the shortest V2V link distance, and $r_b$ is the distance between the transmitting vehicle and its closest cellular BS.
-Therefore, the vehicular transmitter can connect with the vehicular receiver or BS in the uplink with their corresponding association probabilities.
+{The distance distribution between a cellular BS and the nearest receiving vehicle in the downlink, $R_{B2V}$ for the selected link, ${f_{{R_{B2V}}}}({{r_{B2V}}})$ will be same as given in} (\ref{V2Bpdf}).
 In Lemma \ref{Lemma2} and Lemma \ref{Lemma3}, we derive the association probabilities of the V2V link and the V2B link, respectively.